 The estimated liability is based on third-party estimates of costs to abandon, including estimated economic lives and external estimates as to the cost to bring the land to a state required by the lease agreements.
 The Company utilized a discounted rate reflecting management's best estimate of the credit-adjusted risk-free rate.
 Revisions to the liability could occur due to changes in the estimated costs, changes in the economic life or if federal or state regulators enact new requirements regarding the abandonment.
-Accretion expense was \$0.2 million and \$0.3 million for the three and six months ended June 30, 2024, respectively.
-Accretion expense was de minimis for the three and six months ended June 30, 2023.
+Accretion expense was \$0.2 million and \$0.5 million for the three and nine months ended September 30, 2024, respectively.
+Accretion expense was de minimis and \$0.1 million for the three and nine months ended September 30, 2023, respectively.
 Accretion is recorded on the condensed consolidated statement of operations in depreciation, depletion and accretion expense.
-The current portion of the asset retirement obligation, \$0.9 million, is recorded within other current liabilities and the long-term portion, \$7.7 million, is recorded within asset retirement obligation balance sheets, the December 31, 2023 asset retirement obligation balance sheets to asset retirement obligation for comparable presentation with the current period.
+The current portion of the asset retirement obligation, \$0.2 million, is recorded within other current liabilities and the long-term portion, \$8.7 million, is recorded within asset retirement obligations on the Company's condensed consolidated balance sheets.
+On the condensed consolidated balance sheets, the December 31, 2023 asset retirement obligation balance was reclassified out of other long-term liabilities to asset retirement obligations for comparable presentation with the current period.